johnbeve/PHI-696/Project-2/README.md

 5. Provide an interpretation I<sub>1</sub> for ALC and an interpretation I<sub>2</sub> for ALCN - each distinct from any interpretation covered in class so far - and construct a bisimulation that _does not_ demonstrate ALCN is more expressive than ALC.
 Use the [mermaid syntax](https://github.com/mermaid-js/mermaid) of markdown to provide a graphical representation of your work.

 - I feel like this could be done by contrasting (bisimulating?) two solitary sets of relations.
-- Looking at the third page of this pdf https://lat.inf.tu-dresden.de/teaching/ws2013-2014/DL/handout3.pdf tells me an empty relation 0 is also always a bisimulation.
+- Looking at the third page of this pdf https://lat.inf.tu-dresden.de/teaching/ws2013-2014/DL/handout3.pdf tells me an empty relation 0 could also work here.

 6. Explain the difference - using natural language - between the description logic expressions:
 (a) ∃r.C and ∀r.C